AndrewPopovichArdas/label-when-approved-and-changes-requested-action/README.md

-# Label approved pull requests
+# Label approved and changes requested pull requests

-This GitHub Action applies a label of your choice to pull requests that reach a specified number of approvals.
-For teams using [Pull Reminders](https://pullreminders.com), this action can be used to exclude approved pull requests from reminders.
+This GitHub Action applies a label of your choice to pull requests that reach a specified number of approvals and changes requested.
+For teams using [Pull Reminders](https://pullreminders.com), this action can be used to exclude approved and changes requested pull requests from reminders.

 ## Usage

-This Action subscribes to [Pull request review events](https://developer.github.com/v3/activity/events/types/#pullrequestreviewevent) which fire whenever pull requests are approved.
-The action requires two environment variables – the label name to add and the number of required approvals.
+This Action subscribes to [Pull request review events](https://developer.github.com/v3/activity/events/types/#pullrequestreviewevent) which fire whenever pull requests are approved and changes requested.
+The action requires two environment variables – the label name to add and the number of required approvals and changes requested.
 Optionally you can provide a label name to remove.

 ```workflow
 on: pull_request_review